siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 900 Back Cover.md

 must follow if energy exists, flows, closes, and organizes.

-The result is a reconstruction in which Maxwell dynamics is the minimal local law of transport, quantization begins as topological closure, mass is trapped energy, force is bookkeeping for momentum transfer, and gravity is refraction.
+The result is a reconstruction in which Maxwell dynamics is the minimal local closure of transport, quantization begins as topological closure, mass is trapped energy, force is bookkeeping for momentum transfer, and gravity is refraction.